 Legal tender has a narrow technical meaning which has no use in everyday life.
 It means that if you offer to fully pay off a debt to someone in legal tender, they can’t sue you for failing to repay.

 So what’s actually classed as legal tender?

-What is classed as legal tender varies throughout the UK.
-In England and Wales, legal tender is Royal Mint coins and Bank of England notes.
-In Scotland and Northern Ireland only Royal Mint coins and not banknotes.
+What’s classed as legal tender varies throughout the UK.
+In England and Wales, it’s Royal Mint coins and Bank of England notes.
+In Scotland and Northern Ireland it’s only Royal Mint coins and not banknotes.